-Grows naturally in humid cool subtropical and tropical mid- to high-elevation climates, generally best in frost-free areas with annual lows of 9 to 18 °C, annual highs of 20 to 27 °C, annual rainfall of 700 to 3500 mm and a dry season of 5 months or less.
+Grows naturally in humid, cool subtropical and tropical mid- to high-elevation climates, generally frost-free areas with annual lows of 7 to 18°C, annual highs of 15 to 27°C, annual rainfall of 700 to 3500 mm and a dry season of 5 months or less.

-New plants can be started either from seed or cuttings and perform best on moderately fertile, free-draining loam and sand soils of a slightly acid to slightly alkaline nature, generally with a pH of 6.0 to 7.5.
-Rich soils, with high levels of nitrogen, encourages leaf growth, often at the expense of flowering.
+New plants can be started from seed or cuttings.
+They perform best on moderately fertile, free-draining loam and sand soils of a slightly acid to slightly alkaline nature, generally with a pH of 6.0 to 7.5.
+Rich soils with high nitrogen levels encourage leaf growth, often at the expense of flowering.

 Over-exposure to the hot afternoon sun can cause it to die back and become unsightly.
 For this reason, it is best grown in tropical lowland areas as an annual, in the cool months of the year and with shade from the afternoon sun.
-In cool, high elevation troipical areas it grows well in full sun all year round.
+In cool, high elevation tropical areas, it grows well in full sun all year round.

-The fruit are buoyant and easily dispersed by moving water, which enables the seed to be carried a far distance.
-It is listed as a serious weed in at least one reference publication and is assessed to be a high weed risk species for Hawaii by the Hawaii Pacific Weed Risk Assessment (HPWRA) project.
+The fruit are buoyant and easily dispersed by moving water, which can carry them, and their seed afar.
+It is listed as a serious weed in at least one reference publication and is assessed as a high weed risk species for Hawaii by the Hawaii Pacific Weed Risk Assessment (HPWRA) project.